Gentle Transporting for Your Betta: A Step-by-Step Guide

 Change the Water

 Change a portion of the water in your betta’s tank a day before the move.
-This ensures your fish has clean water to travel in.

 Stop Feeding

 Stop feeding your betta 24 hours before the move.
-This helps keep the water clean during the trip.

 Prepare on Move Day